MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-format-property.md

 ### Example

-The following examples demonstrate how to use the `Format` property:
+The following examples demonstrate how to use `Format`:

 - Choosing a standard format.